 Can you commit to [4-5 hours twice a week on set days for 4- 6 months]?
 Tip: Too much schedule flexibility with week to week schedules leads to high turnover.

-I also suggest that you contact the students who you are not selecting for an interview, just to acknowledge their effort and that we are interested in getting them involved in the organization even if they do not do an internship!
+I also suggest that you contact the students you choose not to interview, just to acknowledge their effort and that we are interested in getting them involved in the organization even if they do not do an internship!

 7. Set the Stage for Success.
 Prepare projects well in advance.
 Schedule regular times every week when you meet with the intern.
 Develop checkpoints to evaluate how the internship is going (mutually meeting needs).
 I use Asana.com to keep to-do lists and delegate tasks to interns.
 You can also have them track progress in this app.
 Give feedback about what they do well, where they need improvement.
 Make sure your expectations are clear, and provide deadlines and written instructions.
 Recognize individual volunteer efforts.
 Thank volunteers daily!
-Identify volunteer talents and encourage ongoing education (CCU).
+Identify volunteer talents and encourage ongoing education.

 8. After the Internship.
 Acknowledge their contributions with a thank you card, or a gift, or take them out to lunch.
 Make sure that they have signatures they need to get credit if that was part of the agreement.
 Have them fill out an evaluation and send it to email@example.com.
 Invite them to continue their involvement in CCL as a campus leader, Regional Fellow, or chapter member.
 Keep in touch and be a mentor.

 For support with chapter internships, contact Clara.Fang@citizensclimatelobby.org.
 For staff internships, contact Alison@citizensclimatelobby.org